-As a dog owner, you’ve likely asked the question, “Can dogs eat bananas?”.
-Well, the short and simple answer to that question is an unequivocal yes.
+So it’s no surprise you’d wonder, “Can dogs eat bananas?” before you give your dog her first taste.
+The short and simple answer to that question is an unequivocal yes.

-But before you start feeding bananas to your dog, there are some important facts to discover.
+But before you start feeding bananas to your dog, there are some important facts to consider.

 In this article, I’ll share the pros and cons of incorporating bananas into your dog’s diet.
 You’ll also learn some useful insights on how to serve this tasty fruit to your happy canine.